-(2) Benefits
+(ii) Benefits

 The classes of employees covered under the ERS range from Tiers 1-6.
 In order to be eligible for retirement, all members must be at least age 55 and have a minimum of 5 years of service for Tiers 2-4, and 10 years of service for Tiers 5 and 6.
 There is no minimum service requirement for Tier 1 members.
-Generally, all members are eligible for early retirement at age 55 with a benefit calculation of 1.67% of final average salary.
-Benefit calculations for Tiers 1 and 2 members with greater than 20 years of service credit, or Tiers 3-5 members between 20 and 30 years of service credit, is 2.0% of final average salary.
+Generally, all members are eligible for early retirement at age 55 with a benefit calculation of 1.67% of final average salary for each year of service.
+Benefit calculations for Tiers 1 and 2 members with greater than 20 years of service credit, or Tiers 3-5 members between 20 and 30 years of service credit, is 2.0% of final average salary for each year of service.
 Tier 3-5 members are eligible for an additional 1.50% of final average salary applied to each year of service over 30 years.
-Generally, Tier 6 member retirement benefits are 1.75% of final average salary with 20 years of service, with an additional 2.0% of final average salary for each year of service over 20 years.
+Generally, Tier 6 member retirement benefits are 1.75% of final average salary for each year of service for members with 20 years of service, with an additional 2.0% of final average salary for each year of service over 20 years.
 For Tiers 1-5, final average salary is the average of the wages earned in the three highest consecutive years of employment.
 Tier 6 final average salary is the average of the wages earned in the five highest consecutive years of employment.

-Other benefits provided under the ERS include: ordinary disability, accidental disability, and post-retirement benefit increases.
+Other benefits provided under the ERS include: ordinary disability, accidental disability, and post retirement benefit increases.

-(3) Funding Policy
+(iii) Funding Policy

-Funding of ERS is accomplished through member and employer contributions and investment earnings, according to the New York State Retirement and Social Security Law.
+Funding of the Systems is accomplished through member and employer contributions and investment earnings, according to the New York State Retirement and Social Security Law.

-Plan members who joined the System before July 27, 1976 are not required to make contributions.
+Plan members who joined the Systems before July 27, 1976 are not required to make contributions.
 Those joining on or after July 27, 1976 and before January 1, 2010 who have less than 10 years of service or membership are required to contribute 3% of salary.
 Those joining on or after January 1, 2010, and before April 1, 2012, are required to contribute 3% throughout active service.
 Persons joining on or after April 1, 2012, are required to contribute between 3% and 6% throughout active service.
 Employers are required to contribute at an actuarially determined rate.
-Fully contributed average employer contribution rate for the Tiers of 20.1% was applicable to the annual covered payroll for the year ended March 31, 2015.
-DASNY's required contribution for the fiscal year ended March 31, 2016 was \$7,716 thousand and was 100% of the contribution required.
+Fully contributed average employer contribution rate for the Tiers of 18.2% was applicable to the annual covered payroll for the year ended March 31, 2016.
+DASNY's required contribution for the fiscal year ended March 31, 2017 was \$6.9 million and was 100% of the contribution required.

-(4) Net Pension Liability
+(iv) Net Pension Liability

-DASNY's proportionate share of the System's net pension liability reported as of March 31, 2016 was \$5,259 thousand.
-The net pension liability was measured as of March 31, 2015.
-DASNY's proportion of the net pension liability was based on DASNY's projected long-term contribution effort compared to the projected total long-term contribution effort of all employers in the System.
-At March 31, 2015 and 2014, DASNY's proportion of the net pension liability was 0.16%.
+DASNY's proportionate share of the Systems' net pension liability reported as of March 31, 2017 was \$24.1 million.
+The net pension liability was measured as of March 31, 2016.
+DASNY's proportion of the net pension liability was based on DASNY's projected long term contribution effort compared to the projected total long term contribution effort of all employers in the Systems.
+At March 31, 2016, DASNY's proportion of the net pension liability was 0.15% compared to 0.16% for the March 31, 2015 measurement date.